 He enjoyed traveling with Eileen and especially loved vacationing in Hawaii where he spent a month every year for many years with his son Steve’s family.
 His favorite pastime was floating and sunbathing by the pool while reading mysteries and thrillers.

 He is survived by his wife Eileen, sons Steve (Pia), and Scott (Diana), grandchildren Chelsea (John), Sara, Joshua, Samantha, Luca, Noa, and great-grandchildren Jackson and Juno.
-He was preceded in death by his daughter Sandy, parents Nora and Joel, and brother Marvin.To plant a beautiful memorial tree in memory of Donald Sektnan, please visit our Tree Store
+He was preceded in death by his daughter Sandy, parents Nora and Joel, and brother Marvin.To send flowers to the family or plant a tree in memory of Donald Sektnan, please visit Tribute Store